Emeritus Professor Jeremy Munday

 - Phone: +44(0)113 343 7616

-I teach and research in the Spanish subject area and in Translation Studies.
+I took early retirement in 2022 and now have an Emeritus position at Leeds.
 My specialisms are: linguistic translation theories, discourse analysis (including systemic functional linguistics), ideology and translation, translator manuscripts and Latin American literature in translation.
-I am author of Introducing Translation Studies (Routledge, 4th edition 2016).
+I am author of Introducing Translation Studies (Routledge).

-I am a member of Spanish, Portuguese and Latin American Studies (SPLAS), as well as the Centre for Translation Studies (CTS).
-I collaborate with Language at Leeds and with the Centre for Hispanic and Lusophone Cultural Studies
+I am a member of Spanish, Portuguese and Latin American Studies (SPLAS) and of the Centre for Translation Studies (CTS).

 I have acted as an expert linguistic witness in various trademark cases and interpreted for business clients, and my translations have appeared, amongst others, in the Royal Academy, London, the Carmen Thyssen-Bornemisza Museum, Madrid, and in Unesco’s collection of representative works of world literature.

 My research centres on the application of linguistic theories to the analysis of translation.
 How does a text ‘mean’ what it does, and what happens to it in translation?
 I seek to identify how a translator or interpreter ‘intervenes’ in a text.
 For me, translation and interpreting are not transparent conduits of information but may develop into sites of power struggles between languages, participants and institutions.
 The results of such research are often directly applicable to translator and interpreter training.
 My research has been supported by the Arts and Humanities Research Council, the British Academy and the Friends of Princeton Library.